Amanda Parrish, PhD, RAC

 Phone: (919) 684-8269

 Patrick Killela, PhD, RAC is a Quality Assurance Manager in the Office of Regulatory Affairs and Quality (ORAQ) within the Duke University School of Medicine.
-In this role, Dr. Killela is responsible for providing support and guidance to investigators and Molecular Products and Cell Therapy (MPACT) regarding Good Manufacturing Practice (GMP).
-Dr. Killela assists the MPACT facility in developing and maintaining current Good Manufacturing Practice (cGMP) compliant systems (Standard Operating Procedures; SOPs), training, facilities, equipment, process, and test methods appropriate for the phase of clinical development.
-This includes review of batch records and approval of Certificates of Analysis for release of any clinical material.
+In this role, Dr. Killela manages the Quality Systems Units of the Marcus Center for Cellular Cures (MC3) and the Molecular Products and Cell Therapy (MPACT) manufacturing facility.
+Dr. Killela is responsible for providing support and guidance to investigators regarding Good Manufacturing Practice (GMP) and Good Tissue Practice (GTP).
+The Quality Systems Unit is responsible for the oversight of quality assurance activities surrounding manufacture of a variety of cellular therapies compliant to GMP and GTP standards.
+Dr. Killela assists MC3 and MPACT in developing and maintaining systems compliant with applicable regulatory standards including training, facilities, equipment, process, and test methods appropriate for the phase of clinical development.

 Administrative Assistant &